Bira/octopus-carnival/_drafts/wir-mm-4e-dryad.md

 be the only "manipulative" power the MM dryads have, while the MV tends to give them some charm powers as well.

-We'll look at them by level order, meaning we'll go through all of the MV entries first, and then all of the MM entries.
+We'll look at them by level order, from lowest to highest.

 ### Dryad Recluse